Character varieties on a four-holed sphere: Abstract

 \section{Abstract}

-For each $k\in\mathbb{A}^4(\mathbb{C})$, consider the character variety $X_k$ on a four-holed sphere.
-We prove that it is decidable whether or not any two integral solutions of $X_k$ are in the same mapping class group orbit.
-For this, using a delta map and Vieta maps, we will introduce graphs corresponding to the orbits and observe the properties of vertices on the graph.
+For each $\mathbf{k}\in\mathbb{C}^4$, let $V_\mathbf{k}$ be the character variety on a four-holed sphere and $\Gamma_\mathbf{k}$ the group generated by the Vieta involution maps.
+First, under a certain condition, we find a fundamental domain for $\Gamma_\mathbf{k}$-action on $V_\mathbf{k}$, expressed via inequalities.
+Second, we show that it is decidable whether or not two integral solutions for $V_\mathbf{k}$ are in the same $\Gamma_\mathbf{k}$-orbit and in the same mapping class group orbit.
+To achieve our goals, we introduce graphs corresponding to the $\Gamma_\mathbf{k}$-orbits and the mapping class group orbits, and classify their restricted global shapes by analyzing the limited local edge configurations at each vertex, using a descent argument.